 If a bystander of an act of sexual violence (sexual assault, dating violence, domestic violence, stalking) on campus or in the campus area would like to report the incident while keeping the identity of the victim private, the Title IX Coordinator, Debbie Owens should be contacted at 716.888.3781, or by email: firstname.lastname@example.org.
 If a campus security authority wishes to report an incident of sexual violence, the Title IX Coordinator should be contacted.
 The Title IX Coordinator will take steps to keep the victim’s identity private.
 If the Title IX Coordinator determines that the circumstances of the crime pose a danger to the campus community, she will communicate with Public Safety or local police.

 COUNSELING FOR CONFIDENTIAL REPORTING OF SEXUAL VIOLENCE

-If the victim or bystander of an act of sexual violence wishes to receive confidential support from Canisius College staff, the Canisius College Counseling Center should be contacted at 716.888.2620 during regular business hours.
+If the victim or bystander of an act of sexual violence wishes to receive confidential support from Canisius University staff, the Canisius University Counseling Center should be contacted at 716.888.2620 during regular business hours.
 Outside of regular business hours a victim or bystander can call Public Safety at 716.888.2330 to request a response from the Counselor on-call.
 The victim or bystander can give Public Safety a contact number without revealing any additional information and Public Safety will contact the Counselor on-call; the counselor will call the contact number given.
-If a victim or bystander of an act of sexual violence wishes to receive confidential support from someone outside Canisius College, Crisis Services may be contacted 24/7 at 716.834.3131.
+If a victim or bystander of an act of sexual violence wishes to receive confidential support from someone outside Canisius University, Crisis Services may be contacted 24/7 at 716.834.3131.

 REGISTERED SEX OFFENDER INFORMATION